sunnyygautam/devops-cicd-production/README.md

 **A Fully-Automated Production-Grade DevOps CI/CD Pipeline - Hands-On Project**

-**Problem Statement:** How to deploy a DevOps CICD Production pipeline?
+**Problem Statement:** How to deploy a Fully-Automated Production-Grade DevOps CI/CD Pipeline?

 **Technology/Tools Stack that we will be using:**